 We want to ensure that all students have access to our campus tours and programming.
 If you have Spanish-speaking family members or advocates, please let us know so we can support a visit for you in Spanish.

-Common Application Terms, Defined
+Common College Terms, Defined

 One of the most overwhelming and confusing parts of the college search and application process is all of the unfamiliar words and terms you'll likely encounter.
-We compiled a list of some of the top terms you may come across and what they mean:

 You're in good company: 60% of GMercyU students in Fall 2022 identified as first-generation.